Oversized carryon and butts in my face – the joy of air travel

 During a trip, I resort to pile management.
 It drives my wife, who packs for trips with military precision and organization, nuts.
 But like my office, I know where everything is and, as I explain patiently to her every time she questions my methods, I can easily sniff the difference between the clean and dirty apparel assortment.
 It’s the one thing I really did learn in college.

 Yeah, I’ve tried folding and rolling and all that planning stuff.
-But, eventually, all the cubes seem to do for me is turn the larger stuffed piles into smaller cube-shaped ones.
+But, eventually, all the packing cubes seem to do for me is turn the larger stuffed piles into smaller cube-shaped ones.
 At least my piles are cubically organized.

 No matter the packing method you prefer, I guarantee this.
 Should our traveling paths happen to cross one day, rest assured my carryon will fit easily in the overhead bin or under the seat in front of me.
 Oh, and when putting it there, I promise to keep my posterior out of your face.